-In this step, SMF determines to update the local DNS server address based on the UE location for Edge Computing service.
+In this step, SMF may determines to update the address of the DNS server handling UE requests based on the UE location.

 For ULCL case, SMF configures the ULCL UPF routing rules during this procedure.
-The traffic routing rules include filtering out the DNS request packet by examining the destination IP address as the local DNS address, or the port number is 53, and offloading DNS request to edge Data Network.
+The traffic routing rules include filtering out the DNS request packet by examining the destination IP address as the local DNS address configured on the UE, or the port number is 53, and offloading DNS request to edge Data Network.

 4. The local DNS address is provided to the UE via the ePCO in the PDU Session Modification Command.
 The UE updates the DNS server address accordingly.

-For IPv6 multi-homing, if the DHCPv6 can also provide DNS address to UE through RA/RS message, the DNS address from ePCO has a higher priority than from RA/RS message.
+For IPv6 multi-homing, the SMF can also provide DNS address to UE through RA message; in case of conflict with DNS addressing received over ePCO, the DNS address received from ePCO has a higher priority than the DNS address received from RA/RS message.

-NOTE: The local DNS work as the authoritative DNS for the applications using EC service and there is no 5GC per FQDN control or authorization of the usage of the EC services.
-The local DNS has connection with the authoritative DNS for applications non-using EC service.
+NOTE 1: The local DNS can work as the authoritative DNS for the applications using EC service .
+The local DNS has connection with the authoritative DNS and can work as DNS Resolver for applications non-using EC service.

-Editor's note: It is FFS how and when the ULCL is configured for the application traffic.
+NOTE 2: The per FQDN control of the DNS resolution is done by the local DNS whereas SMF controls the usage of the EC services per application through the provisioning of the traffic routing rules in UL CL / BP.
+Both configurations need to be aligned so that users enjoy certain Application at the edge: the SMF configures the PDU Session ULCL /BP (and UE related rules for BP) Traffic steering rules whereas, it is the Local DNS Resolver that controls whether the DNS Resolution for the Application FQDN in a PDU Session is resolved into a local EAS.

+Editor’s Note: How the Local DNS applies subscriber differentiated DNS resolution control is FFS .
+It is FFS whether the local DNS can act as a LDNSR.